My spouse is going bankrupt. Will it affect my divorce?4 Dec 2023 | Lisa Pepper

 Once the bankruptcy order is made, it is more difficult to reach an agreement about the division of the assets.
 The court can no longer order your ex to transfer assets to you as they are now under the control of the bankruptcy trustee.
 This means it will be much harder for you to get any lump sum or maintenance payments.

-Sadly, it is not uncommon for someone to declare bankruptcy with the sole intention of reducing their spouse’s financial claim.
+Sometimes, an ex can declare bankruptcy with the sole intention of reducing their spouse’s financial claim.
 In such cases, it is important that the non-bankrupt spouse gets urgent legal advice about their options.

 What happens to the family house?